 The Privacy Act (Revised Statutes of Canada, 1985, Chapter P-21) was proclaimed on July 1, 1983.
-The Act was amended as a result of the royal assent of the Federal Accountability Act on December 12, 2006.
-Certain provisions came into force on December 12, 2006, and others took effect on April 1, 2007, and September 1, 2007.
+The Act was amended as a result of the royal assent of Bill C-58 on June 21, 2019.

 The Privacy Act gives Canadian citizens, permanent residents and individuals present in Canada a right of access to information about themselves held by the government, subject to specific and limited exceptions.
 The Act also provides individuals the right to a reasonable expectation of privacy, including a basic right to exercise control over the collection, use and disclosure of their personal information.